 Most dislocation injuries occur as a result of a slip, trip or a fall.
 When you trip or fall, the impact may forcefully push your joints into an abnormal position and force the ligaments that support the bones to lose their hold.

-If the accident happened at work as a result of the negligent actions of your employer, you may be able to claim compensation from your employer for your dislocation injury.
+If the accident happened at work as a result of your employer’s negligent actions, you might be able to claim compensation from your employer for your dislocation injury.
 For accidents that occur in public places such as shopping malls, in the street, at a public library or any other commercial location, you may be able to claim compensation from the business owner or the local council.

 The forceful impact with another vehicle or objects during an accident may cause the bones to move out of their regular position.
-If another road user hits you with their car as a pedestrian or while you were driving your own car, you can claim for compensation from the guilty party as long as there is proof that you were not partially or fully responsible for the accident.
-If you were in a taxi, bus or any other form of public transport and the driver was negligent, it’s possible to claim compensation from the service operator.
+If another road user hits you with their car as a pedestrian or while you were driving your own vehicle, you can claim for compensation from the guilty party as long as there is proof that you were not partially or fully responsible for the accident.
+If you were in a taxi, bus or any other form of public transport and the driver was negligent.
+It’s possible to claim compensation from the service operator.

 The good thing is that you don’t have to bear the costs alone.
 If another road user was negligent and exposed you to dislocation injuries from the impact of an accident, you may claim compensation from them.

 Medical negligence during childbirth, surgery or physical therapy may lead to different types of dislocation injuries.
 Delayed diagnosis of dislocation symptoms may also cause irreversible damage to the victim’s joint and overall level of mobility.

 Medical negligence cases are taken very seriously in the UK.
 A medical practitioner who is found guilty of negligence may have their license revoked, and be directed to pay compensation to the victim.